Document storage is available for you to upload files and associate them with a user account, group of users or an aircraft.

 Users can view documents linked to their own account or to any aircraft, but nobody else's.
 Instructors, office staff and the owner can view, edit and delete any document.

-When you upload a new document into a user's account, it is stored for an additional 2 years 6 months after activity stops for that user.
+When you upload a new document into a user's account, if no expiry date is set, it is stored for an additional 2 years 6 months after activity stops for that user.
 That means once the user stops making bookings, flying or receiving invoices, the system respects the general principals of GDPR and automatically deletes the associated documents, which may help your own compliance.
 The period chosen satisfies the CAA requirement to maintain training records for two years, allowing students to transfer schools.

 You can also find new Documents tabs under Aircraft and People.
 These list all documents and of course you can search using the filter.